30 Zero Waste Tips for Your Home

 Go Paperless for All Your Bills

-Bills are another contributor to a stacked mail box of wasteful paper.
-Be sure to opt for paperless billing for everything from your credit card to your cell phone bill.
+Bills are another contributor to a stacked mailbox of wasteful paper.
+Opt for paperless billing for everything from your credit card to your cell phone bill.
 Here are 10 more tips for going paperless at home.

 Try a Bidet Attachment

-The thought of giving up toilet paper altogether to achieve a zero waste lifestyle may sound scary, but it’s actually quite practical when you think of its replacement!
-Consider cutting way back on your use of toilet paper by installing a bidet attachment.
+The thought of giving up toilet paper to achieve a zero waste lifestyle may sound scary, but it’s actually practical when you think of its replacement!
+Consider cutting way back on your toilet paper usage by installing a bidet attachment.
 What is a bidet anyway?
 Americans haven’t caught on yet, but it’s time we do.

 Give Up Plastic Wrap

 Plastic wrap may be a staple in your household for covering foods, but it’s totally wasteful!
 Make the switch to reusables, such as beeswax wraps.
 They use the heat of your hand to mold and stick in place to protect your food.
 Take a look at these 25 handy hints for the home cook.